rav3ndust/springboard/README.md

-# Bootstrap-BP hugo startpage
+# Springboard

 Bootstrap based Hugo startpage theme which provides out of the box best practices.
-This theme is a combination of my [Bootstrap-BP hugo theme](https://github.com/spech66/bootstrap-bp-hugo-theme) and my [startpage](https://github.com/spech66/startpage).
+This theme is a fork of [Bootstrap-BP-hugo-startpage](), that will build on that original concept while providing some brand new functionalities and links, as well as changing the theme up.
 Instead of rendering the items on-the-fly as in the startpage theme the **Bootstrap-BP hugo startpage** will generate a complete single page site.

 Other themes by Sebastian Pech: [Bootstrap-BP](https://github.com/spech66/bootstrap-bp-hugo-theme), [Materialize-BP](https://github.com/spech66/materialize-bp-hugo-theme),